 What’s going wrong?

 He’s lifting too heavy.
 Muscle growth is all about time under tension.
 If you’re lifting insanely heavy, your muscles are only going to be working for a few seconds.
 This isn’t enough to stimulate any noticeable muscle growth.
-Furthermore, if you’re lifting super heavy, it’s very taxing on the central nervous system, thus you won’t be able to do many sets.
-Also rest time in-between sets will increase, decreasing total volume.
+Furthermore, if you’re lifting super heavy, it’s very taxing on the central nervous system, so you won’t be able to do many sets.
+Also, rest time in between sets will increase, decreasing the total volume.

 MYTH: 15+ reps = toning, 8-12 reps = muscle size

-You can lift SUPER LIGHT weights, doing loads of reps and experience insane muscle growth.
-I’ve tested this myself and have observed many real-world examples of this.
+You can lift super-light weights, do loads of reps, and experience insane muscle growth.
+I’ve tested this myself and have observed many real-world examples of it.

-If a mechanic were to lift super heavy weights all the time he’d soon burn out.
-Instead, he lifts lighter weights and his forearms are constantly stimulated for many hours each week.
-As a result, the strength and size of his forearms are superior to most bodybuilders.
+If a mechanic were to lift super-heavy weights all the time, he’d soon burn out.
+Instead, he lifts lighter weights, and his forearms are constantly stimulated for many hours each week.
+As a result, the strength and size of his forearms are superior to those of most bodybuilders.

 The same forearm principle can apply to chefs.

 It also applies to prisoners who get huge in prison.
-Some inmates can’t even access prison gyms, instead doing doing countless push ups, dips (on their bed) and body-weight squats for hours every day.
+Some inmates can’t even access prison gyms, instead doing countless pushups, dips (on their beds), and body-weight squats for hours every day.

-Yes, some of them do smuggle in steroids and are juiced up to the gills; but others get swole naturally from exceptional amounts of time under tension.
+Yes, some of them do smuggle in steroids and are juiced up to the gills, but others get big naturally from exceptional amounts of time under tension.

 Some Hollywood actors are on steroids, but you’d be surprised how many aren’t.

-This is very attainable without drugs, if the person works very hard over a course of several months.
+This is very attainable without drugs if the person works very hard over the course of several months.

-People often forget that Hollywood actors have only made it that far, due to them being exceptionally hard-working individuals.
-Thus, if a PT gives them a grueling workout routine to stick to for 6 months; it’s a piece of cake for them.
-But how many average gym-goers would give up after a couple of months?
-New Years resolution gym-goers come to mind.
+People often forget that Hollywood actors have only made it that far due to being exceptionally hard-working individuals.
+Thus, if a PT gives them a grueling workout routine to stick to for 6 months, it’s a piece of cake for them.
+But how many average gymgoers would give up after a couple of months?
+New Year’s resolution gym-goers come to mind.

-This is in Cash, prior to the first Thor movie, BEFORE he started lifting weights.
-As you can see he looks big in a t-shirt for someone who doesn’t even lift.
-Thus, when he started training he added 20lbs (normal newbie gains) of muscle and blew up.
+This is in Cash prior to the first Thor movie, before he started lifting weights.
+As you can see, he looks big in a t-shirt for someone who doesn’t even lift.
+Thus, when he started training, he added 20 pounds (normal newbie gains) of muscle and blew up.

-Chris’ gains don’t correlate with steroid-gains whatsoever, yet some people are adamant just because he’s in good shape, he’s on the sauce.
+Chris’ gains don’t correlate with steroid gains whatsoever, yet some people are adamant that just because he’s in good shape, he’s on the sauce.
 If this is you, please give your head a wobble and understand that not everyone’s genetics are yours.
-Some people can simply look at a dumbbell and grow, whilst others have needed to lift weights religiously for 20 years in order look good.
+Some people can simply look at a dumbbell and grow, while others have needed to lift weights religiously for 20 years in order to look good.

 Are there any bodybuilding myths that I didn’t mention, that you’d like to expose?
 Have your say in the comments below